 Summer is supposed to be a carefree time, but for some it’s a season of self-consciousness and inadequacy.
 The realisation we will need to shed some clothes can be particularly daunting.

 Indeed, estimates reveal up to 90% of women in the UK experience body image anxiety and a worrying two-thirds of these would undergo surgery to rectify the problem.
 But it’s not just women who are unhappy with their bodies.
-Researchers at the University of the West of England recently revealed four out of five men in the UK dislike their bodies and would trade a year of their life to achieve their ideal body shape/weight.
+Researchers at the University of the West of England found that four out of five men in the UK dislike their bodies and would trade a year of their life to achieve their ideal body shape/weight.
 But where does negative body image originate from?

 Now more than ever, we are under immense pressure to conform to society’s ideals of the body beautiful.
 Historically, the ideal female body was voluptuous and full figured because it symbolised wealth and fertility.
 In the 1900s, however, this ideal changed as plumpness became associated with indulgence and lack of self-control and so the ideal body became thin and boyish for women and lean and muscular for men.